svc333/overview/whats-new/index.md

 ### Export usage data with associated tags
 New as of: 4 April 2019

-Users can now utilize our newest tagging capabilities to manage resources, usage, and costs in the exported usage report.
-When you add a tag to a resource, you now have the option to view the tag associated with the resource.
+You can now utilize our newest tagging capabilities to manage resources, usage, and costs in the exported usage report.
+When you add a tag to a resource, you have the option to view the tag associated with the resource.
 Go to **Manage**> **Billing and Usage**> **Usage**> **Export CSV**>  **Instances** to download your usage report.
-For more information on exporting tags, check out the [Export tags within your usage data to help with cost allocation](https://www.ibm.com/blogs/bluemix/2019/04/export-your-tagged-usage-data-within-the-enhanced-ibm-cloud/) blog post.
+For more information on exporting tags, check out the [Export tags within your usage data to help with cost allocation](https://www.ibm.com/cloud/blog/2019/04/export-your-tagged-usage-data-within-the-enhanced-ibm-cloud/) blog post.

 ### Access group for enabling public access to resources
 New as of: 25 March 2019